kunal-vr0/Gesture-Recognition/README.md

 #7.
 To view the currently added gesture names and number of gestures present in the database press 'p'.
 Cannot be used while recording the gesture.

+#8.
+To view the commands press 'i', this will print the purpose of each key.